Labour Market Impact Assessment

 - Transition plans will be required for high-wage positions whereby employers must demonstrate increased efforts to hire Canadians in the long-term.

-The positive LMIA is provided to the foreign worker to submit with his/her application for a work permit, which will then typically be issued for one year.
+The positive LMIA is provided to the foreign worker to submit with his/her application for a work permit, which is typically issued for one year if granted.

 LMIAs are overseen by Employment and Social Development Canada (ESDC) and have an associated application fee of $1,000 for each temporary foreign worker position applied for.